MaxJackson13/HackTheBox/SecNotes/SecNotes.md

 SecNotes was a medium difficulty Windows box.
 Being an earlier HTB box it wasn't as involved as some of the more recent medium boxes.
 The initial foothold involved getting finding credentials to access a share over SMB which can be done via an XSRF or a second order SQL injection.
 The share is the webroot of a development site into which we can write a PHP reverse shell.
 The privilege escalation involved finding credentials in a history file in Windows Subsystem for Linux from which we can psexec into the box as the administrator.
-I'll also into the artifacts psexec leaves behind.
+I'll also look into the artifacts psexec leaves behind.

 I'll first run a port scan against the box using my alias `fscan`

 <img src="images/fscan.png">

 We see ports 80,445,8808 are open.
-Ports 80 and 8808 are running `Microsoft IIS httpd 10.0` though nmap shows are redirect to `login.php`.
+Ports 80 and 8808 are running `Microsoft IIS httpd 10.0` though nmap shows a redirect to `login.php` on port 80.

 Visiting the website shows a login form with an option to signup